-DigiCert recommends the use of a minimum key size equivalent in strength to 2048 bit RSA for RAs and end entity certificates key pairs.
+DigiCert recommends the use of a minimum key size equivalent in strength to 2048 bit RSA for Issuing CA and their RAs and end entity certificates key pairs.

 The KPN Standard for minimum key sizes is the use of key pairs equivalent in strength to 2048 bit RSA for PCAs and CAs.